Jesus' prophecy: signs and warnings

-Revelation 16 shows that the Antichrist beast and the false prophet will gather great armies at Armageddon (located near Jerusalem) in an attempt to destroy Christ at His return - but they will believe, and lead their followers to believe - that it is Antichrist who is coming, and they will claim to be on a crusade to destroy Antichrist at his arrival!
-(See the page Catholic Prophecy for more about this; the groundwork this deception is already in place.)
-Zechariah 14 and Revelation 19 describe their destruction as they march on Jerusalem to fight the real Christ.
+Revelation 16 shows that the Antichrist beast and the false prophet will gather great armies at Armageddon (located near Jerusalem) in an attempt to destroy Christ at His return.
+(It is interesting to note that according to various Catholic prophecies there will be an end-time "Great Monarch" ruling the world along with a miracle-working pope.
+They will lead their followers to believe that Antichrist is coming to Jerusalem to rule the world, and they will claim to be on a crusade to destroy Antichrist at his arrival!
+See the page Catholic Prophecy for more about this; the groundwork for this deception is already in place.)
+Zechariah 14 and Revelation 19 describe the destruction of the beast and the false prophet as they march on Jerusalem to fight the real Christ.
 Here is part of Revelation 19:

 After defeating the beast and the gathered armies, Christ establishes the Kingdom of God in physical authority over the entire world.
 "The kingdoms of this world are become the kingdoms of our Lord, and of his Christ; and he shall reign for ever and ever" (Revelation 11:15).
 Revelation chapter 20 and many other prophecies describe the Kingdom of God.
 Many of those prophecies are reviewed later in this website, during a study of God's promises.